 Head of Operations

-Until his appointment as Head of Operations at SecureID Limited with responsibility for overseeing operations of the organisation, Mr. Evans Agbamu had worked as a Project Engineer with Netcom Africa Limited where he exhibited exceptional managerial and operational competencies with extensive experience and focus in providing Architecture Drafting services, Implementation and Support of Information/Document Management System, Development and Measurement of Organizational KPIs, critical roles as HSE and Internal Auditor on Quality Management structures among others.
+Mr Evans Agbamu has over 13-years of work experience spanning key aspects such as Project Management; Corporate Retreat facilitation, Design, Maintenance and Delivery of critical projects (including “the SRS system”); Supply Chain Management, Sales and Marketing Strategy; Operations Management; Customer Service, System Implementation and Delivery, Budget Planning and Contract Management.

-Previously, he had honed his Skills as a Project coordinator at the Virgin Trains, Birmingham, United Kingdom where he was involved in corporate planning and scheduling of project requirements involving the critical task of project research, staffing and Project documentation.
+At the earlier stage of his career, Mr Agbamuhoned his Skills as a Project coordinator at the Virgin Trains, Birmingham, United Kingdom, where he was involved in corporate planning and scheduling of project requirements involving the critical task of project research, staffing and Project documentation.

-His over 13-years of work experience spanned achievements which included roles as Project Manager; Corporate Retreat, Birmingham, United Kingdom where he brought his skill set to bear in the areas of Design, Maintenance and delivery of critical projects including “the SRS system,” the vital role of sourcing, negotiation and liaising with External Supply chain service providers, Developing sales and marketing strategy in synergy with the Sales team, Enhancing Excellent Customer Service through an end to end Client Management system from enquiry to system implementation and delivery, Budget planning and creation of contract strategies.
+Prior to his appointment as Head of Operations at SecureID Limited, with responsibility for overseeing operations of the organisation, Mr. Evans Agbamu worked as a Project Engineer with Netcom Africa Limited.
+Over the course of his career, Mr Agbamu has exhibited exceptional managerial and operational competencies with extensive experience and focus on providing Architecture Drafting services, Implementation and Support of Information/Document Management System, Development and Measurement of Organizational KPIs, and has upheld critical roles as HSE and Internal Auditor on Quality Management structures, among others.

-He also possesses thorough experience in production of all types of smartcards like ID cards, bank EMV cards and handling highly secured manufacturing environments required for such products.
+Mr Agbamu also possesses a wealth of experience in production of all types of smart cards like ID cards, EMV cards and in handling high security manufacturing environments required for such products.
+This high knowledge of the entire value chain of Smart card and operations management, equips Mr Agbamu with the expertise and technical skills to deliver effectively on critical projects in the sector, end to end.

-With his thorough knowledge of the entire value chain of Smartcard and operations management, he possesses the expertise and technical knowledge to deliver effectively on critical projects in the sector, end to end.
+Smart card

 MRS. Debo Adefehinti